 Restoration is essential to mitigating climate change, ensuring food security for a growing population and halting biodiversity loss.
 By practicing agroecology; rural households, farms and schools will be a safer place for children, as there will be less exposure to toxic pesticides.

 In order to achieve nutrition for all in a changing climate, Rita believes it is important for agroecology to be promoted in every public, national and international policy or initiative concerning agriculture, food security and nutrition.
-That is why CARE has chosen to focus on the linkages between food systems and child health and nutrition.
+For this reason, CARE has decided to concentrate on the connections between food systems and child nutrition and health.
 This encourages our children to be aware of the necessity of caring about the world around us and the environment in general.
-Children are the future and so it is important to invest in their agricultural knowledge.
+Since children are the world’s future, it is crucial to invest in their agricultural education.